 “The best aspect of my job is that I get to work with students,” claims materials engineering professor John Balk.
 Then, as if perceiving an eye-roll from some corner of the universe, he doubles down.
 “That’s not just a cliché; that is the real reason I am teaching at a university.”

 Balk need not protest; his teaching awards more than back his claim.
-Balk has taught materials engineering at the University of Kentucky for 13 years.
-In nine of those years, he received the Materials Engineering program’s outstanding teacher award.
+Balk has taught materials engineering at the University of Kentucky for 14 years.
+In 10 of those years, he received the Materials Engineering program’s outstanding teacher award.
 In 2009, he collected not only the program’s award, but also the College of Engineering’s Henry Mason Lutes Award for Excellence in Teaching and the university-wide Provost’s Award for Outstanding Teaching.
 Clearly, Balk’s efficacy as a professor stems from an earnest love of teaching.

 “What I look for in students is what I call ‘intellectual curiosity,’ he explains.
 “That means they want to learn more, not just get a good grade in the class.
 Intellectually curious students are genuinely interested in understanding.
 When I see that, I try to develop it through research opportunities.”